-In the third installment of our Business Unusual series, we have Principal Brad Phillips giving us his expert advice on what to consider when looking at a business continuity plan.
+In the third installment of our Business Unusual series, Principal Brad Phillips takes us through his expert advice on what to consider when looking at a business continuity plan.

 I believe going forward what matters most to the survival of your business is cash.
 As they say “Cash is King”.
 Cash is what gives a business oxygen, the more oxygen a business has the easier it is to operate.